 The Chief Examiner concerned shall maintain a register or registers of all certificates and endorsements for masters, officers, and as applicable, ratings which are issued, have expired or have been revalidated, suspended, cancelled or reported lost or destroyed and of dispensations issued.

 The Chief Examiner concerned shall make available information on the status of such certificates of competency, endorsements and dispensations to other Parties to the STCW Convention and companies which request verification of the authenticity and validity of certificates produced to them by seafarers seeking recognition of their certificates under STCW Convention regulation I/10 or employment on board ship.
+(What about COC and COP checker on DGS website?)

-The information referred to in sub-rule (17) shall be made available in English language through electronic means latest by the 1st January, 2017.
+The information referred to in sub-rule (17) shall be made available in English language through electronic means latest by the 1st January, 2017. (redundant?)

 Principles governing Near-Coastal Voyages.–– (1) The Director General of Shipping shall not impose training; experience or certification requirements on the seafarers serving on board the ships entitled to fly the flag of another Party to the STCW Convention and engaged on Near-Coastal Voyages in a manner resulting in more stringent requirements for such seafarers than for seafarers serving on board Indian flag ships.